-Member States shall lay down in their legislation that commercial communication shall comply with the following conditions:
+Member States shall lay down in their legislation that commercial communication shall comply with the following conditions: Without prejudice to the obligations deriving from Directive 97/7/EC, Member States shall lay down in their legislation that commercial communication shall comply with the following conditions:

-- (a) the commercial communication shall be clearly identifiable as such; - (b) the natural or legal person on whose behalf the commercial communication is made shall be clearly identifiable; - (c) promotional offers, such as discounts, premium and gifts, where authorised, shall be clearly identifiable as such, and the conditions which are to be met to qualify for them shall be easily accessible and be presented accurately and unequivocally;

-(d) promotional competitions or games, where authorised, shall be clearly identifiable as such, and the conditions for participation shall be easily accessible and be presented accurately and unequivocally.
+- (a) the commercial communication shall be clearly identifiable as such; - Unchanged - (b) the natural or legal person on whose behalf the commercial communication is made shall be clearly identifiable; - (c) promotional offers, such as discounts, premiums and gifts, where authorised, shall be clearly identifiable as such, and the conditions which are to be met to qualify for them shall be easily accessible and be presented accurately and unequivocally; - (d) promotional competitions or games, where authorised, shall be clearly identifiable as such, and the conditions for participation shall be easily accessible and be presented accurately and unequivocally. - (c) promotional offers, such as discounts, premiums and gifts, where authorised by the Member State in which the service provider is established, shall be clearly identifiable as such, and the conditions which are to be met to qualify for them shall be easily accessible and be presented accurately and unequivocally; - (d) promotional competitions or games, where authorised by the Member State in which the service provider is established, shall be clearly identifiable as such, and the conditions for participation shall be easily accessible and be presented accurately and unequivocally.